elfeck/SGpp-wiki/Base-quick-start-(Python).md

 Now, we use a sgpp::base::GridGenerator to create a regular sparse grid of level 3.
-Thus, \c gridStorage.getSize() returns 17, the number of grid points of a two-dimensional regular sparse grid of level 3.
+Thus, gridStorage.getSize() returns 17, the number of grid points of a two-dimensional regular sparse grid of level 3.

 ```python